Safe-haven currencies jump after U.S. air strike in Iraq

-LONDON (Reuters) - Safe-haven currencies such as the Japanese yen jumped to their highest in months on Friday after U.S. air strikes on Baghdad airport killed a senior Iranian military official, stoking tensions in the Middle East.
+LONDON (Reuters) - Safe-haven currencies such as the Japanese yen jumped to their highest in months on Friday after U.S. air strikes in Iraq killed a senior Iranian military official.

 U.S. Treasuries, oil prices and gold rallied after an Iraqi militia spokesman told Reuters that Iranian Major-General Qassem Soleimani and Iraqi militia commander Abu Mahdi al-Muhandis were killed in the attack.